Verified July 2026 · Cited to primary sources

 Best Peptides for Muscle Growth (2026): Ranked by Evidence

 The GH-axis peptides marketed for muscle and body recomposition, graded by human evidence and legal status.
-Most of the hype (CJC-1295/Ipamorelin) rests on a single pharmacokinetic study — not proof of muscle gain.
+Most of the hype (CJC-1295/Ipamorelin) rests on a single pharmacokinetic study, which is not proof of muscle gain.

 Strongest human evidence in this category